Table of Contents Show

 Most buyers can easily understand why they should include a mortgage pre-approval letter with any home offers they make.
 It tells the seller that you’ve done your homework and are ready to put your money where your mouth is.
-But a more difficult consideration is whether your pre-approval limit should match or overshoot the offer you make?
+But a more complex consideration is whether your pre-approval limit should match or overshoot the offer you make?

 Here we lay out our thoughts on this debate and offer what we believe is the best approach to this question.
 As you’ll soon see, there is no one-size-fits-all response to this predicament.
 It all depends on the unique situation you find yourself in and the type of seller you’re dealing with.

-Why it’s (usually) Better for Your Pre-approval Limit to Exceed Your Offer PriceWhy it’s (usually) Better for Your Pre-approval Limit to Exceed Your Offer Price.
+Why it’s (usually) Better for Your Pre-approval Limit to Exceed Your Offer PriceWhy it’s (usually) Better for Your Pre-approval Limit to Exceed Your Offer Price

 Why it’s (sometimes) Better for Your Pre-approval Limit to Match Your Offer PriceWhy it’s (sometimes) Better for Your Pre-approval Limit to Match Your Offer Price

-Your best course of action here is to listen to your buyer’s agent.
+Your best course of action is to listen to your buyer’s agent.
 An experienced agent can give you a good reading on the seller’s motivations and the listing agent’s thought process.
-If they believe your prequalification amount may influence negotiations, then it may be wiser to match it to your offer.
+If they believe your prequalification amount may influence negotiations, it may be wiser to match it to your offer.
 Of course, factors like the state of the market and whether there are competing offers will also influence this decision.
-Also, if you’ve got a loan officer with a swift procedure for generating updated pre-approval letters, then you won’t have to worry about wasting time.
+Also, if you’ve got a loan officer with a quick procedure for generating updated pre-approval letters, you won’t have to worry about wasting time.

 You also have a few options here on how you present your offer.
-For instance, you can include an escalation clause stating that you are willing to pay up to a certain amount over the highest offer in certain increments.
-This works well when you know there are other competing offers in the pipeline.
+For instance, you can include an escalation clause stating that you are willing to pay up to a certain amount over the highest offer in specific increments.
+This works well when you know other competing offers in the pipeline.
 It also shows the seller that you can be flexible on your offer and aren’t maxing yourself out.

 Final ThoughtsFinal Thoughts

-Knowing whether your pre-approval letter should match or overshoot your offer is an important factor in any deal.
+Knowing whether your pre-approval letter should match or overshoot your offer is essential in any deal.
 But it’s not the only thing.
 As you move through negotiations, the important thing will be to understand the seller’s motivations.
 What will it take to sweeten the deal and get them to choose you over your competitors?
 It might be a higher down payment or deposit, a change in terms of the contract, or just the right price at the right time.